-Personal injury claims against government agencies, such as DART, are challenging.
+Personal injury claims against government agencies are challenging.
 They are not the same as a personal injury claim against an individual.
 Government entities have sovereign immunity, so they can’t be sued.

-A notice of claim against DART and the City of Dallas must be brought in a timely manner, which could be as few as 45 days after the accident and depends on current Dallas law.
+A notice of claim against the city must be brought in a timely manner, which could be as few as 45 days after the accident and depends on current Dallas law.

 You must meet the strict notice requirements and provide supporting evidence to show what happened, when it happened, your damages, and the affiliated costs.
 It is a very detailed process.

-If an accident involving DART has left you sidelined, you should consult with an Irving personal injury attorney.
+If an accident involving the city has left you sidelined, you should consult with a personal injury attorney.

-You want a lawyer who is licensed in Texas, so he or she is familiar with both state and local laws.
-Because Texas accident injury lawyers work on a contingency basis, you have nothing to lose.
+You want a lawyer who is licensed in your state, so he or she is familiar with both state and local laws.
+Because most accident injury lawyers work on a contingency basis, you have nothing to lose.

 Complete the Free Case Evaluation Form today to get your claim on track!